We are a design agency based in The Netherlands and Turkey.

 With emerging Virtual Reality headsets like the Oculus Rift, we can create computer generated worlds or immersive environments, unlike anything we’ve experienced before.

 We're on our way to Berlin to talk at tonight's #IxDaBerlin.
-Looking forward to it!4 weeks ago
+Looking forward to it!2 months ago

 @stogiemonster Hi Kevin, we talked about our interactive smokers pole and about the talks we do, so let's talk!
-Can we get in touch?2 months ago
+Can we get in touch?3 months ago

 Because the first rule in the ioglo adventure guidebook says that every problem deserves it’s unique solution, the work we’ve done is rather diverse.
 From bright, futuristic concepts to intelligent, behavior changing installations.
 Feel free to have a look!